fmenabe/python-clg/doc/source/examples.rst

     SELF = sys.modules[__name__]
     first_interface = True
     def InterfaceType(value):
-        """Custom type for '--interfaces' option with a ugly hack for knowing whether this is the first interface."""
+        """Custom type for '--interfaces' option with an ugly hack for knowing whether this is the first interface."""
         int_conf = dict(inet='static')
         if SELF.first_interface: